The Unsung Hero of Wedding Photography: Embracing the Role of a Second Shooter

 When you think about your wedding photos, you probably imagine the big moments.
 Walking down the aisle, that first kiss, the confetti, the dance floor chaos and all the emotional bits in between.
 But weddings are packed with tiny blink and you miss it moments too.
 The quick glances, the background laughter, the reactions you never get to see on the day.

-Here is a relaxed look at why I often recommend one and how a second shooter can take your gallery to another level.
+Here’s why I think they’re worth considering one and how a second shooter can take your gallery to another level.

 What a Second Shooter Actually Does